department-of-veterans-affairs/vets-website/_education/4-work-study-job-apprenticeship.md

 ### How it works
 Participation in these programs generally involves your entering into a training contract for a specific amount of time with an employer or union.
 During training you will likely receive a salary from the employer or union, which typically increases as your skills increase.
 At the end of your training period, you will get a job certification or journeyman status.

-Veterans in an approved program can use their GI Bill benefit and receive a tax-free stipend.
-The Post-9/11 GI Bill stipend is the equivalent of the Monthly Housing Allowance (MHA) of an E-5 with dependents, which is paid in addition to the entry-level wage.
+Veterans in an approved program can use their GI Bill® benefit and receive a tax-free stipend.
+The Post-9/11 GI Bill® stipend is the equivalent of the Monthly Housing Allowance (MHA) of an E-5 with dependents, which is paid in addition to the entry-level wage.
 Take a look at the [OJT Fact Sheet for more information](http://www.benefits.va.gov/gibill/docs/factsheets/OJT_Factsheet.pdf).

-VA issues GI Bill payments each month after receiving verification of your hours from your employer or union.
+VA issues GI Bill® payments each month after receiving verification of your hours from your employer or union.

-Your payment varies depending on the GI Bill program.
-View the [payment rates](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp) for your GI Bill program.
+Your payment varies depending on the GI Bill® program.
+View the [payment rates](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp) for your GI Bill® program.

-***Post-9/11 GI Bill recipients.
+***Post-9/11 GI Bill® recipients.
 The payment rates are as follows:***
 - You will receive 100% of your applicable MHA during the first six months of training in these increments:
 - 80% of your applicable MHA during the second six months of training
 - 60% of your applicable MHA during the third six months of training